 One unexpected feature is if you connect it to a PC, it will work as a webcam, a handy bonus in the current lockdown with webcams very hard to get hold of and Zoom calls the order of the day.
 To change to webcam mode from data transfer mode you just press the select or record button with the camera on and connected with the microUSB cable.

-When it works and you have decent light, it’s a capable webcam but it crashed quite regularly on my system with the camera completely locking up.
+When it works and you have decent light, it’s a capable webcam supporting resolutions up to 4K 30 fps, but it crashed quite regularly on my system with the camera completely locking up.
 I had to hold the power button for 10 seconds to force it to turn off.
 It doesn’t record audio via the webcam so you will need to find another option for that.

 Image quality and performance

 Even the more expensive action cameras suffer in low light and I’ll say straightaway the more light you have, the better this camera will perform.
 The Panasonic sensor and Hisilicon chip yield some pretty good results with decent light, but in the often murky weather we get here in the UK video quality can look quite noisy especially viewed on a larger monitor.

 The electronic image stabilisation is also more effective in brighter conditions but worked better than I was expecting.
 It’s better than the GoPro Hero 5 which has very basic EIS.
 But as you’d imagine it’s nowhere near the impressive image stabilisation of the latest GoPro Hero 8.

 For mountain biking I had the GoPro Hero 5 and Apeman A100 on a chest mount.
 It was a pretty miserable day, very overcast and raining.
 Shooting in 4K, 50 fps with EIS on, the camera didn’t do too badly.
 The stabilisation works pretty well but the video is quite soft.
 The more effective stabilisation does make it look better than the GoPro Hero 5 though.